Skip to main content

 • Decreased muscle mass

-Fortunately, not every woman will have every symptom.
-Making dietary changes, decreasing stress, exercising, and getting enough sleep can help to alleviate these issues.
+Fortunately, not every woman will have every symptom, and some women sail right through menopause without any symptoms.
+Dietary changes, decreasing stress, exercising, and getting enough sleep help decrease these issues.

 What is the best diet for menopause?